 Cartel Investigations

 Competition law has proven to be a high-risk area for companies in many different industries all over the world.
 Multi-jurisdictional cartel investigations are of increasing importance to businesses around the globe, with legal and compliance departments investing heavily in competition expertise.
-This is also true for the European Union where both the European Commission ("Commission") and National Competition Authorities ("NCA") are taking a clear stance on competition law violations.
-The recent investments by the Commission into digital investigation intelligence, a newly established data analysis unit, and the whistleblower hotline are starting to pay off for the enforcer: According to the Commission, 25 percent of the currently opened cartel investigations are started by the Commission on its own initiative.
+This is also true for the European Union, where both the European Commission ("Commission") and National Competition Authorities ("NCA") are taking a clear stance on competition law violations.

-Legal framework and relevant institutions
+Legal Framework and relevant Institutions

 Council Regulation (EC) No. 1/2003 ("Regulation 1/2003") sets out the Commission's powers during the different stages of an investigation.
 The Commission has published best practice guidelines as well as an internal manual of procedures which provide useful information on how the Directorate General for Competition ("DG Competition") runs investigations.

 The Commission acts as the European competition law enforcer.
 Regulation 1/2003 grants considerable powers to the European Union's executive body to ensure that the Commission can effectively guard the adherence to competition law rules in the Treaty.
-Within the Commission there are generally two hearing officers responsible for ensuring the rights of accused undertakings, especially impartiality and objectivity of competition proceedings.
+Within the Commission, there are generally two hearing officers responsible for ensuring the rights of accused undertakings, especially impartiality and objectivity of competition proceedings.

 The Commission also takes a central role in the European Competition Network ("ECN").
 The ECN consists of the Commission and the NCAs in the EU Member States.
 The ECN provides means to ensure an effective and coherent cross-border application and enforcement of competition law within the European Union.